Detroit Michigan Cannabis Dispensaries — Motor City Guide

 431 E Congress St

-The basement — The Shelter — is where Eminem famously choked during one of his first performances.
+The basement — The Shelter — is where Eminem famously struggled during one of his first performances.
 The main hall has hosted everyone worth hosting for thirty years.
 Detroit's most storied small venue.
-Check the calendar before you come.

 If you do one thing in Detroit that has nothing to do with cannabis — go to Third Man Records on Canfield Street.
 Watch records being pressed through the viewing window.
 Record your own 6-inch vinyl on the spot.
 Buy something you've never heard of.
 Jack White built something genuinely extraordinary here and it is open to everyone.